Andy Warhol: Collections

 Warhol collected many books, with more than 1,200 titles in his collection.
-Of these, 139 titles have been publicly identified through a 1988 Sotheby's Auction catalog, The Andy Warhol Collection and can be viewed online.
-His book collection reflects his eclectic taste and interests, and includes books written by and about some of his acquaintances and friends.
-Some of the titles in his collection include The Two Mrs. Grenvilles: A Novel by Dominick Dunne, Artists in Uniform by Max Eastman, Andrews' Diseases of the Skin: Clinical Dermatology by George Clinton Andrews, D.V. by Diana Vreeland, Blood of a Poet by Jean Cocteau, Watercolours by Francesco Clemente, Little World, Hello! by Jimmy Savo, Hidden Faces by Salvador Dalí, and The Dinah Shore Cookbook.
+His collection, which reflects his eclectic taste and interests, included The Two Mrs. Grenvilles: A Novel by Dominick Dunne, Artists in Uniform by Max Eastman, D.V. by Diana Vreeland, Blood of a Poet by Jean Cocteau, Hidden Faces by Salvador Dalí, and The Dinah Shore Cookbook.